flowroute/sms-verification/README.md

-# SMS Authorization Microservice
+# SMS Identity Authorization

-The SMS Authorization microservice is a service that allows you to create an authorization code and expiration date, and then sent by SMS to a specified recipient.
+SMS Identity Authorization is a microservice that allows you to create an authorization code, expiration date, and set a number of retries, and then send that code by SMS to a specified recipient.
+The service exposes an API endpoint which accepts incoming verification requests; for example, this authorization code might be entered by the recipient on a web page which calls this resource.

-## About the Authorization Microservice
+## About SMS Identity Authorization

-The project contains a Flask app serving up a single resource at the site base.
-The service uses a SQLite backend.
+The microservice uses a SQLite backend and two methods: **POST** and **GET**.

-The authorization code, expiration date, and number of retries are user-defined within **settings.py**.
+* **POST** generates the authorization code, which includes a customizable expiration date, code length, and number of retries, before dispatching an SMS to the specified recipient.

-The microservice uses two methods: POST and GET.
-POST generates the authorization code, expiration date, code length, and retries.
-GET then validates the data and either returns a success message or an error exception.
+* **GET** validates the request data; after running verification on the code verification attempt, either returns a response success or an error message.

+In addition, the microservice can be run in debug mode in a test environment until you're ready to deploy to production.
+This helps to more easily identify any errors before using the production database and ensures that all dependencies were installed correctly.

-###Before you install the service
+###Before you install SMS Identity Authorization

-A **credential.py** file is required at the application level that includes your Access Key, Secret Key, and your Flowroute number enabled for SMS.
-If you do not know this information, you can find them on the [Flowroute](https:https://manage.flowroute.com) portal.
+**credential.py** is required at the application level.
+It should include your Access Key, Secret Key, and your SMS-enabled Flowroute number.

-The following lines should be added to the **credential.py** file:
+The following lines must be added to **credential.py**:

 	FLOWROUTE_ACCESS_KEY = "Your Access Key"
 	FLOWROUTE_SECRET_KEY = "Your Secret Key"

-	FLOWROUTE_NUMBER = "Your Flowroute phone number"
+	FLOWROUTE_NUMBER = "Your Flowroute phone number, using an E.164 1NPANXXXXXXXXX format"

+If you do not know your Flowroute information:

+* Your Access Key and Secret Key can be found on the [API  Control](https://manage.flowroute.com/accounts/preferences/api/) page on the Flowroute portal.
+* Your Flowroute phone numbers can be found on the [DIDs](https://manage.flowroute.com/accounts/dids/) page on the Flowroute portal.

-## Installing the service
+## Installing SMS Identity Authorization

-The application contains a code-generation function whose length is configurable from **settings.py**.
-The function can be configured to allow a specific number of retries as well as an expiration date.

-The company name that appears in the SMS content can be set via settings.py
+The application contains variables for creating an authorization code, expiration time, and retry attempts, and company name.
+In addition, you can optionally change the message that appears on the recipient's phone.

+Deploying the service can be done either by building and running a Docker container as specified by the provided **Dockerfile**, or by running the application locally with Flask's built-in web server.

->**Note:** During development DEBUG\_MODE should be set to `True` to use a test database.
-Testing can be performed on this database, which refreshes data in the tables each time.
-Once the development cycle is over, set DEBUG\_MODE to `FALSE` in order to use the production database.
-Tests cannot be peformed on the production database.
+>**Note:** During development DEBUG\_MODE should be set to `True` to use the auto-generated test database.
+Testing can be performed on this database, which drops data in the tables each time the test module is run.
+Once the development cycle is over, set DEBUG\_MODE to `False` in order to use the production database.
+Tests cannot be run when the production database is active.

-Deploying the service can be done either by running the setup using Docker or by running the application locally with Flask's built-in web server

 #####To run the application using Docker:

-1. Run the folowing to build the service at the top level of the project:
+1. Run the following at the project's top level to build the service:

 		$ docker build -t sms_auth_api:0.0.1 .

--t tags the image allowing you to reference it.
+	`-t` tags the image, allowing you to reference it by name instead of by image ID.

 2. Next, run the following:

 		$ docker run -p 8000:8000 sms_auth_api:0.0.1

-	-p binds the container port to the host port.
-You cannot have multiple applications listening on the same port.
+	`-p` binds the container port to the Docker host port.
+When using a virtualization layer, such as Docker-machine, the API should now be exposed on that host — for example, `http://192.168.99.100:8000`.

-###	Test the application

-	This starts four gunicorn workers listening on the port 8080 of the Docker system.
-This information is defined in the `entry` script.
+	By default, the `run` command spawns four Gunicorn workers listening on port `8000`.
+To modify the `run` command, edit the settings in the Docker **entry** file located in the project root.

-the entry script takes the last command that was passed from the `run` command.
-Unit testing.
-Won't run if debug is false.

-	$ docker run -p 8000:8000 sms_auth_api:0.0.1 test

 #####To run the application using Flask:

 1. Run the following to install the service dependencies at the root level of the project: